heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 it averages about $100/month in hosting costs plus another $60/month for AWS, monitoring, and backups.

-Maintaining the crawlers and ensuring updates happen daily and that the data is consistent and of high quality.
-Ensuring performance remains exceptional and dealing with bottlenecks when they occur.
-Developing new features to provide value that can benefit all users of the API.
-Without financial support, I have to rely on other work to pay the bills, this isn't a problem, but it means I have very little time to work on LCBO API outside of maintenance and support.
+The reality is that, like everyone, I have bills to pay and a family to support, I can't spend as much time on LCBO API as I'd like to because at some point it eats into time that must be spent earning an income.
+Responding to project-related emails, maintaining the crawlers and ensuring updates happen on a daily basis eats up most of my available free time.
+This leaves very little bandwidth to actually improve LCBO API and develop the new and exciting things that fuel my passion for the project in the first place.

-I really don't enjoy talking about these things, but now they're out there and very clear.
-There are no secrets, **LCBO API costs about $160/month to run, and it generates $0/month in income**, every dollar of support helps.
+I really don't enjoy talking about these things, but now they're out there and very clear, no secrets. **LCBO API costs about $160/month to run, and it generates $0/month in income**.
+If LCBO API is making it easier for you to do your job, run your business, or build an app, please consider supporting it financially.

 <h2 id="v2">
   LCBO API V2